billstark/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should have a better user interface
+6. Should be able to optionally fill in personal infomation
+7. Should have data validation check (e.g. valid phone number)
+8. Should have pin for entering the address book

 ## Appendix D : Glossary